When Mark and Joanne were laid off by their company, they were both in shock.

-For a more detailed description of the steps involved, review Padesky and Mooney’s Four‐Step Model to Build resilience.
+For a more detailed description of the steps involved, review Padesky and Mooney’s (2012) four‐step model to build resilience.

 The Best Possible Resilient Self

-The Best Possible Resilient Self is a positive psychology intervention that asks you to visualize and record your best possible self in the future, having achieved what you set out to do (Carrillo et al., 2019).
+The Best Possible Resilient Self is a positive psychology intervention that asks you to visualize and record your best possible self in the future, having achieved what you set out to do (Carrillo, Martínez-Sanchis, Etchemendy, & Baños, 2019).

-This exercise—born out of seeing the benefits of writing about trauma—has been shown to increase positive mood and a sense of wellbeing.
+This exercise was borne out of the established benefits of writing about trauma and has been shown to increase positive mood and a sense of wellbeing.

-- Describe a future personal challenge, and what makes this difficult for you.
+- Describe a future personal challenge and what makes it difficult for you.

 - Close your eyes and visualize bouncing back.

 - See yourself overcoming each aspect of the challenge.